p0ntsNL/hodlv2/README.md

 export PYTHONPATH=$PYTHONPATH:/path/to/hodlv2_folder
 ```

-If you are unsuccessful, please refer to the [wiki](https://github.com/p0ntsNL/hodlv2/wiki) for more in-depth documentation.
+If you are unsuccessful, please refer to the [wiki](https://github.com/p0ntsNL/hodlv2/wiki) for more in-depth documentation, join [telegram](https://t.me/hodlv2) and ask your question there or [create an issue](https://github.com/p0ntsNL/hodlv2/issues) on GitHub.